 Mary, welcome to the EIB network.

-Uh thank you for the opportunity to speak with you, Rush.
+Thank you for the opportunity to speak with you, Rush.

 You bet.

-It was attorneys at the Pentagon who put the lid on Abel Danger when they had used the technique of mining the telephones to turn up Mohammed Atta's name and ID and photo and everything one year before 9-11.
+It was attorneys at the Pentagon who put the lid on Abel Danger when they had used the technique of mining the telephones to turn up Mohamed Atta's name and ID and photo and everything one year before 9-11.

 And so they shut it down.